 About the Author:

-Tamia Dame is a 19-year old student at the University Of North Carolina at Asheville.
+Tamia Dame is a student at the University Of North Carolina at Asheville.
 As a part of the Conservation Trust for North Carolina’s (CTNC) Diversity in Conservation Internship Program (DCIP), she served as our 2017 Communication, Education, and Outreach intern.
 She is passionate about topics relating to diversity, equity, and inclusion and hopes to pursue a career in conservation.

 On Sunday, June 25, we hosted an educational farm workshop titled “Protecting Your Biggest Asset on the Farm: Your Body” led by Jamie Davis from A Way of Life Farm.
 This is the second year we have hosted this informative workshop to teach farmers (and others) best practices for protecting crucial parts of our bodies from injuries related to tedious physical work.
 Jamie, a native of Polk County, NC, shared his background with injuries, along with tips for caring for one’s body.
 Read more